vineethreddyramasa/DataKnights/Deliverables/R Scripts/R_Scripts.md

     cbch <- subset(BandingData, SpeciesCode=="CBCH")
     ```

-4. Summary Statistics for Weight of each species
+4. Summary Statistics for Weight of each species.

     ``` r
     # summary statistics for weight for Common Yellowthroat